hbloom23/interactive_pyramid/README.md

 # interactive_pyramid
-allows user to move pyramid in different dimensions
+Uses Javascript, HTML, WebGl
+allows user to change the x, y, and z axis of a pyramid, as well as reset the screen.